 This variant is currently sold out

 ** These are PDF downloads.
 Once you check these out, you'll receive emails with download links.
-You can print these out, or, use these as worksheets on your iPad/tablet.
+You can print these out or use these as worksheets with GoodNotes app on your iPad/tablet or phone.

 This page features printables that help you break your old, destructive patterns and build new, positive patterns.

 Once you've identified what you'd like to change and where you normally derail, you can start pushing yourself into the new realm.
 This printable is designed to help you change you successfully change your pattern.
 Breaking a habit is hard, but so is building a new habit.
 In fact, it is often said that it takes 30 days to create a new habit.
 This Change a Habit Notepad is designed to help you track your progress.
 Whether you're trying to quit smoking, stop eating sugar, start an exercise routine, or integrate a new skill or quality, you can use our notepad to help you stay focused.
 By taking it one day at a time, you will be able to overcome the challenges that are a normal part of change.

 We often think of patterns in terms of habits.
 We would like to encourage you to think about your emotional and thought patterns too.
 Because unless we change our thought and emotional patterns, our behavioral patterns rarely change or only change temporarily.

 Are there any emotional or thought patterns that you’d like to cultivate?
 Examples are learning to be more patient, resilient, more calm, worry less, more positive, more confident, more empathetic towards loved ones, etc.

 Pick one to work on at a time.

 Self-Management: Change Your Pattern